icedland/iced/src/rust/iced-x86/README.md

 [![Minimum rustc version](https://img.shields.io/badge/rustc-1.41.0+-yellow.svg)](#minimum-supported-rustc-version)
 ![License](https://img.shields.io/crates/l/iced-x86.svg)

-iced-x86 is a high performance and correct x86 (16/32/64-bit) instruction decoder, disassembler and assembler written in Rust.
+iced-x86 is a blazing fast and correct x86 (16/32/64-bit) instruction decoder, disassembler and assembler written in Rust.

-It can be used for static analysis of x86/x64 binaries, to rewrite code (eg. remove garbage instructions), to relocate code or as a disassembler.

 - ✔️Supports all Intel and AMD instructions
 - ✔️Correct: All instructions are tested and iced has been tested against other disassemblers/assemblers (xed, gas, objdump, masm, dumpbin, nasm, ndisasm) and fuzzed